-Like clockwork, every year (usually during the winter months) there is a flu outbreak that causes people to second guess whether or not they actually want to shake hands with others or press that elevator button without hand sanitizer ready to go.
+Like clockwork, every year (usually during the winter months) there is a flu outbreak that causes people to second guess whether or not they actually want to go out without a face mask, shake hands with others, or press that elevator button without hand sanitizer ready to go.
 2017 brought a rather late flu outbreak that managed to impact more people in a shorter amount of time than previous years, In fact, schools had to be proactive and close their doors due to the amount of people contracting the flu.
 However, not to be outdone, 2018 has managed to have the most widespread flu outbreak on record in the past 13 years.

 How is This Year’s Flu Season Different?